PROACT Huntington

 Phases three and four consisted of roof replacement, storefront window replacement, interior walls, doors, interior finishes, chemical fume hoods, walk-in refrigerator, commercial and laboratory grade casework.
 The Systems scope of new work included Mechanical, Electrical, Plumbing, Fire Protection, and IT/Data infrastructure.

-Marshall University – Stephen J. Kopp Hall
+Stephen J. Kopp Hall School of Pharmacy

 Marshall University chose to relocate its growing School of Pharmacy to its health science campus in Huntington, in addition to developing graduate housing.
 The creation of what is essentially a living learning community for medical students is a valuable recruiting and retention tool for the university.